UofABioinformaticsHub/Biotech7005/Practicals/NGS_Practicals/1_NGS_Practical1.md

 | -t     |       |

-As we have two files, we will first need to create the output directory, then we can run fastqc using 2 threads which will ensure the files are processed in parallel.
+As we have two files, we will first need to create the output directory, then we can run `fastqc` using 2 threads which will ensure the files are processed in parallel.
 This can be much quicker when dealing with large experiments.

 ```
-cd ~/Practical_6/0_rawData/
+cd
-mkdir FastQC
+mkdir ~/Practical_6/0_rawData/FastQC
-cd fastq
-fastqc -o ../FastQC -t 2 *gz
+fastqc -o ~/Practical_6/0_rawData/FastQC -t 2 ~/Practical_6/0_rawData/fastq/*gz
 ```

 It’s probably a good idea to scribble a note next to each line if you didn’t understand what you did.